 A distributed architecture does not have any centralized dependency.
 In this architecture, systems communicate with each other via message passing mechanism.
 Thus, in case of system failure, other system (s) can continue to operate.

 Now that we are familiar with common application infrastructure and the reason for switching to a distributed one, let us investigate various architecture related testing strategies.
 Testing strategies vary with organization or project infrastructure.
 Some testing strategies might work well with one type of infrastructure and while with others it might be a complete failure.

 Let us discuss the testing types based on infrastructure architecture:

 - Monolithic Application Architecture – Monolithic application heavily depends on a centralized component.
 Thus, the testing is performed on the main centralized component.

 - Distributed Architecture – These architectures have all the components spread out and thus the testing is performed across all those components for redundancy and integration checks.

 Where would you use Contract Testing?

 We often use contract testing to test an integration point between multiple services.
 They are used in APIs, microservices and so on.
-To know the contract testing mechanism, we need to understand some basic concepts.
+To know more, we need to understand some basic concepts.